Pomona-ITS/HPC-Tech-Tutorials/design/new_technologies/README.md

 Virtual Reality means fully immersed in a headset (HMD or Head Mounted Display) like an Oculus Rift or an HTC Vive.

 Augmented Reality is a combination of a head-mounted display or glasses with the actual real world, overlayed on top of it.
 Examples are Meta2, Microsoft HoloLens and many others.
-Or just you phone (Pokemon Go is one of the earlier examples).
+Or just your phone (Pokemon Go is one of the earlier examples).

 Both technologies are "tethered" today if you are using an HMD because it requires a high speed connection like USB 3.0 or USB 2.0 and HDMI.